-For accounting purposes, the Company treats multiple contracts entered into with the same customer as a single contract if they are entered into at or near the same time and are economically interrelated.
-The Company does not combine contracts with closing days more than three months apart because we do not consider them being entered into near the same time.
+For accounting purposes, we treat multiple contracts entered into with the same customer as a single contract if they are entered into at or near the same time and are economically interrelated.
+We do not combine contracts with closing days more than three months apart because we do not consider them being entered into near the same time.
 Judgment is required in evaluating whether various contracts are interrelated, which includes considerations as to whether they were negotiated as a package with a single commercial objective, whether the amount of consideration on one contract is dependent on the performance of the other contract, or if some or all goods in the contracts are a single performance obligation.

 New arrangements with existing customers can be either a new contract or the modification of prior contracts with the customer.
-We consider whether there is a connection between the new arrangement and the pre-existing contracts, whether the goods and services under the new arrangement are highly interrelated with the goods and services sold under prior contracts, and how the goods and services under the new arrangement are priced.
+Our respective judgment in making this determination considers whether there is a connection between the new arrangement and the pre-existing contracts, whether the goods and services under the new arrangement are highly interrelated with the goods and services sold under prior contracts, and how the goods and services under the new arrangement are priced.
 In determining whether a change in transaction price represents a contract modification or a change in variable consideration, we examine whether the change in price results from changing the contract or from applying unchanged existing contract provisions.